samrocketman/blog/_posts/2015-10-30-learning-git.md

 best to adopt it through _social agreement_ rather than putting in technical controls to force it.
 That is, everybody just informally agrees to adopt the workflow else be willing to be shamed for not adopting it.
-If you need technical controls around how a workflow is adopted, then there is sofware that can help.
+If you need technical controls around how a workflow is adopted, then there is software that can help.
 [Gerrit][gerrit-protect], [GitHub][github-protect], and [GitLab][gitlab-protect] offer solutions to protect branches.
 Gerrit offers the most advanced access controls around forcing a particular workflow.

-> Here's an interesting workflow of how the [ProGit][git-book] book was written:
+> Here's an interesting workflow of how the [Pro Git][git-book] book was
-> [Living the future of Technical Writing][git-book-workflow]
+> written: [Living the future of Technical Writing][git-book-workflow]

 ##### Learn branching